Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to

 \section{Discussion and Conclusions}

-In this work, we propose a general framework to predict the additional number of events during interim monitoring of clinical trials with time-to-event endpoints, together with corresponding prediction intervals.
-The framework accommodates patient-level covariates, loss to follow-up, and possible dependence between entry times and loss to follow-up.
-We adapt and extend to the interim analysis setting the DB–MC approach of Tian et al. \parencite{Tian2022}, originally developed in reliability engineering to construct prediction intervals for the number of future item failures.
-Prediction intervals are obtained as the quantiles of a parametric-bootstrap estimator of the conditional CMF of the future event count.
-Importantly, the parametric bootstrap is implemented conditional on the observed event and censoring indicators, thereby preserving the information available at the interim analysis.
+In this work, we adopted a conditional forecasting framework for predicting future event counts at interim analyses in time-to-event trials.
+Conditional on the patients observed at interim, fitted survival and loss-to-follow-up models were used to compute patient-specific future event probabilities, and prediction intervals were obtained through a conditional parametric bootstrap extending the direct-bootstrap approach of \textcite{Tian2022} to the clinical-trial setting while preserving the formal conditions for asymptotic nominal coverage.
+The proposed framework accommodates staggered entry, unequal follow-up, covariates, administrative censoring, and random loss to follow-up.
+The approach was illustrated in a phase III childhood ALL, where the objective was to support planning of the final analysis by forecasting the number of events expected to have accrued by that time.

-The Poisson–binomial representation of the future event count provides a flexible way to model heterogeneous, subject-specific conditional probabilities of experiencing the event within the future time window, driven by staggered entry and, more generally, by covariate profiles.
+The Poisson–binomial representation of the future event count provides a flexible framework to model heterogeneous, subject-specific conditional probabilities of experiencing the event within the future time window, driven by staggered entry and, more generally, by covariate profiles.
 This formulation also naturally allows different parametric models for event times and censoring times.
-Embedding such models within the sampling scheme proposed is straightforward since it requires simulating event and loss to follow-up times from the chosen truncated parametric distributions.
+Embedding such models within the conditional parametric bootstrap scheme proposed is straightforward since it requires simulating event and loss to follow-up times from the chosen truncated parametric distributions.
 This provides substantial flexibility and allows sensitivity analyses to be carried out straightforwardly across different distributional assumptions by leveraging a broad class of parametric survival models available in the literature \parencite{CrowtherLambert2014,LiuPawitanClements2018}.
 In this work we assumed a common dropout mechanism across covariate profiles, but the approach readily extends to settings where dropout also varies by covariates (e.g., treatment arm).
 A further assumption of the proposed framework is that the trial population and the main event and censoring mechanisms remain reasonably stable over time, an issue also considered in the context of adaptive designs \parencite{Friede2009}.
 Under this perspective, the interim dataset provides a relevant basis for predicting the future course of the same ongoing trial, and the proposed conditional bootstrap scheme is designed to reflect this conditional prediction setting.